MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 1. [Assign](https://docs.microsoft.com/mem/intune/configuration/device-profile-assign) the device profiles to the HoloLens device group.
 2. [Monitor](https://docs.microsoft.com/mem/intune/configuration/device-profile-monitor) the device profiles in Intune.

-If there are issues with Wi-Fi profiles, reference Troubleshoot Wi-Fi device configuration profiles in Intune.
+If there are issues with Wi-Fi profiles, reference [Troubleshoot Wi-Fi device configuration profiles in Intune](https://docs.microsoft.com/troubleshoot/mem/intune/troubleshoot-wi-fi-profiles).

 ## Troubleshooting External Internet Access When Corp Connected
 When services try to not go through a set Proxy, they may attempt to connect through the firewall.
 You can add a list of endpoint specifics to your firewall rules to troubleshoot these issues.

-If you're blocked at firewall ports, enable some common endpoints for HoloLens.
+If you're blocked at firewall ports, enable some common [endpoints](https://docs.microsoft.com/hololens/hololens-offline) for HoloLens.

 You can also enable the Guides specific ports: [Internet accessible URLs required for connectivity to Microsoft Dynamics CRM Online](https://support.microsoft.com/help/2655102/internet-accessible-urls-required-for-connectivity-to-microsoft-dynami).

 ## App Deployment

-Deploying a Line of Business (LOB) app via MDM is a method that&#39;s easily scalable and can be automatically deployed to your devices upon enrollment in a created group.
+Deploying a LOB app via MDM is a method that's easily scalable and can be automatically deployed to your devices upon enrollment in a created group.

-If you are still developing your Apps or don&#39;t have one yet, you can use a sample app of the MRTK examples hub.
-This sample app is ready to use, and won&#39;t require the use of either Unity or Visual Studio.
+If you are still developing your Apps or don't have one yet, you can use a sample app of the MRTK examples hub.
+This sample app is ready to use, and won't require the use of either Unity or Visual Studio.
 [Download the MRTK Examples Sample app](https://aka.ms/HoloLensDocs-Sample-MRTK-Examples-App).

 If you would prefer to use your own app or are interested in app development for Mixed Reality, then feel free to review our [Mixed Reality developer documentation](https://docs.microsoft.com/windows/mixed-reality/design/design).